thomasperi/yacssmin/PHILOSOPHY.md

 ## Why?
 Why write another CSS Minifier?
 I had a few goals in mind:

-* Don't depend on other libraries.
-* Keep the logic readable and maintainable, with minimal regex usage.
-* Don't break any valid CSS, even if there's crazy stuff in there.
-* Don't "accidentally fix" any broken CSS.
+* **No library dependencies.**
+* **No change in behavior** of minified CSS files.
+Valid CSS shouldn't break even if it's crazy, and *invalid* CSS shouldn't accidentally start working after it's minified.
-* Do nothing besides minification.
-No peripheral features like concatenating files and replacing path names.
+* **No bloat.** Just minify CSS code, with no peripheral features like concatenating files and replacing path names.
+Those things can be done separately.
+* **Readable and maintainable** source code.
+Use regular expressions for tokenizing, not decision-making.

-## The Two Big Challenges
+## The Big Two
-In CSS, white space and comments are complicated.
+White space and comments are the two biggest parts of the CSS file that should be removed during minification.
+And in CSS, white space and comments are complicated.

 ### #1: Whitespace